jspm/jspm.org/pages/docs/workflows.md

 prev-section = "index"
 +++

-# Workflow Guides

-Some simple workflows for getting started with JSPM import map generation.

-* For quick examples without getting bogged down in local tooling configuration, try the [Online Generator](#online-generator) or [VSCode Extension](#vscode-extension) workflows below.
-* The most direct recommended approach for JSPM Generation is the [JS Generator API](#js-generator-api) workflow.
-* For a full example local application with TypeScript and a dev server using the Chomp task runner (or alternatively npm scripts), see the [JSPM Starter](#jspm-starter) workflow.
-* More advanced experimental [Deno import maps](#deno-import-maps) support is demonstrated as the last workflow.
+# Generating Import Maps

+The [Online Generator](#online-generator), [VSCode Extension](#vscode-extension), or the [JS Generator API](#js-generator-api) can be used to generate import maps for your project, with the Generator API being the recommended and most direct approach.
+There is also support for more advanced and experimental [Deno import maps](#deno-import-maps).

 ## Online Generator